Kayla Harrison: PFL season 2021

 Kayla faced Mariana Morais on May 6, 2021, at PFL 3 for the start of the 2021 season.
 She won the bout via TKO in the first round.

 Kayla faced Cindy Dandois on June 25, 2021, at PFL 6.
 She won the bout in the first round via an arm bar submission.

 Kayla faced Genah Fabian in the Semifinals of the Women's Lightweight tournament on August 19, 2021, at PFL 8.
 She won the bout in the first round via TKO by way of ground and pound.

 Kayla faced Taylor Guardado in the Finals of the Women's Lightweight tournament on October 27, 2021, at PFL 10.
 She won the bout via armbar in the second round.

 PFL season 2022

+Being one of the most sought-after free agents in the sport, Harrison ended up signing a contract with Bellator MMA in March 2022.
+However, PFL exercised their matching right, and Harrison re-signed – a deal set to be terminated in December 2023 – with them.

 Harrison faced Marina Mokhnatkina on May 6, 2022, at PFL 3.
 She won the bout via unanimous decision.

 Harrison was scheduled to face Julia Budd on July 1, 2022, at PFL 6.
 However, a week before the event, Budd pulled out due to injury and was replaced by Kaitlin Young.
 Harrison won the bout, with the referee stoppage at the 2:35 mark of the first round.

 Harrison faced Martina Jindrová in the Semifinals off the Women's Lightweight tournament on August 20, 2022, at PFL 9.
 She won the bout in the first round via arm-triangle choke.

 Harrison faced Larissa Pacheco for a third time in the finals of the Women's Lightweight tournament on November 25, 2022, at PFL 10.
-She lost the fight via unanimous decision.
+In an upset, she lost the fight via unanimous decision.